EvanStowell/CS3540-FinalProj/README.md

 ## Research Questions
 ### EDA
+- What position(s) typically win these awards?
+- Which teams have the most winners in each award category?
 - How much greater are award winners than the average player in their position?
 - Are award winners typically on Super Bowl winning teams?
+Or even playoff teams?

 ### Experiment
 - How accurately can we predict award winners for any given season?